gradle/gradle/design-docs/incremental-build.md

 - Check behavior of Prebuilt Libraries with large number of headers (https://discuss.gradle.org/t/native-performance-issue-with-no-op-builds-with-boost-as-a-dependency)
 - See incremental-build-old.md for other ideas and specific issues.
+- Profiler support: Skip warm-up or have explicit opt-in for warm up profiling?
+  - Conditionally enabling the profiler in the code by using Yourkit API.
+- Profiler support: For cross-version tests, skip all versions except the current?
+- Profiler support: Do we care about conditionally profiling the CLI and daemon processes (such that the profiling options should be configurable for each)?